PCOS Cysters, let me tell you something important…

 Tangy, crunchy, and packed with vitamins.
-Pickles are great sources of Vitamin A and K, two key antioxidants that are found in many fruits and vegetables.
+Pickles are great sources of vitamins A and K, two key antioxidants that are found in many fruits and vegetables.
 Anything pickled is delicious, IMO.
 Try pickling carrots!
 The probiotics are great for us PCOS cysters and it’s a delicious, refreshing snack.

 No- sugar- added, Dried Fruit

 Sometimes you just want a sweet snack.
 I like to bite into a deliciously chewy dried mango, but when it comes to dried fruit, it’s easy to eat more than regular fruit because it doesn’t have as much water content.
 Look out for the ones made with added sugar and when you eat it, pair it with some nuts to make it more filling.

 Walnuts are rich in ‘good’ fats, which may help to aid brain health and function.
 There’s also evidence to suggest that walnuts don’t contribute to weight gain, despite being energy-rich.
 A great snack alternative if you need to manage your weight!